su8code/ethioclicks-javaapp/README.md

 ## Creating Our Setup

 Before Proceeding to making setup process once again we need to make sure what we have and prepare all the requird files , folders and resources for our program. as we stated on the introduction section of our documentation we have a plan to embedd the MySQL server into our application.
-MySQL is open source relational database management system developed using C and  C++ programming languages that is being used to manage database systems, retrieving data from database tables
+MySQL is open source relational database management system developed using C and  C++ programming languages that is being used to manage database systems, retrieving data from database tables <br />
-MySQL is becoming so popular because of many good reasons −

 MySQL is released under an open-source license.
-So you have nothing to pay to use it.
+So you have nothing to pay to use it.<br />
 MySQL is a very powerful program in its own right.
-It handles a large subset of the functionality of the most expensive and powerful database packages.
+It handles a large subset of the functionality of the most expensive and powerful database packages. <br />
-MySQL uses a standard form of the well-known SQL data language.
+MySQL uses a standard form of the well-known SQL data language. <br />
-MySQL works on many operating systems and with many languages including PHP, PERL, C, C++, JAVA, etc.
+MySQL works on many operating systems and with many languages including PHP, PERL, C, C++, JAVA, etc. <br />
-MySQL works very quickly and works well even with large data sets.
+MySQL works very quickly and works well even with large data sets. <br />
-MySQL is very friendly to PHP, the most appreciated language for web development.
 MySQL supports large databases, up to 50 million rows or more in a table.
-The default file size limit for a table is 4GB, but you can increase this (if your operating system can handle it) to a theoretical limit of 8 million terabytes (TB).
+The default file size limit for a table is 4GB, but you can increase this (if your operating system can handle it) to a theoretical limit of 8 million terabytes (TB). <br />
 MySQL is customizable.
-The open-source GPL license allows programmers to modify the MySQL software to fit their own specific environments.
+The open-source GPL license allows programmers to modify the MySQL software to fit their own specific environments. <br />

+Since Most Part of MySQL is Developed using C and also some part in C++ for the MySQL Server to work properlly it needs Microsoft Visual C++ Redistribution (MSVC) libraries to be already installed on the computer system.
+The Visual C++ Redistributable Packages install and register all Visual C++ libraries. so for computers tha't don't have Microsoft Visual C++ Redistribution pre installed and configured we have two option
+   * to Either Show Error Message and Ask Users to Download the Microsoft Visual C++ Redistribution by themselves
+   * or Bundle the Microsoft Visual C++ Redistribution Software and make it Part of our Progrram and install it automatically

+After checking for the existence of Microsoft Visual C++ Redistribution by reading some Windows Registry Key values

 First Download Inno Setup Compiler Program
 Download link: